Ordinance C1 - Financial Matters

 c.
 Where Members of the College delegate their powers to third parties, it is the duty of the delegator to ensure continuing compliance with this Ordinance.

-22. The Chief Financial Officer shall produce, within six months after the end of the College's financial year, group accounts for that year, which shall be presented to the Council after review by the Audit Committee.
+23. The Chief Financial Officer shall produce, within six months after the end of the College’s financial year, group accounts for that year, which shall be presented to the Council after review by the Audit and Risk Committee.

-23. The Chief Financial Officer shall also provide the Council with management accounts, trading accounts and such other information relating to the financial affairs of the College as it may from time to time require.
+24. The Chief Financial Officer shall also provide the Finance Committee with management accounts, trading accounts and such other information relating to the financial affairs of the College as it may from time to time require.

-25. The Council shall determine the Budget for the College once a year, before the commencement of the financial year.
+26. The Council shall agree the Budget for the College once a year, before the commencement of the financial year in the context of the College’s Strategic Plan.
 It is the duty of the President, the Chairman of the Endowment Board and the President of the Imperial College Union to report to the Council any material variations to the expected outcome which come to their notice during the course of the year, and if necessary seek sanction for any additional expenditure.

-29. Budget Holders are required to make themselves aware of, and abide by, any budgetary constraints imposed on particular accounts by the College, HEFCE, research sponsors or other agencies.
-The Chief Financial Officer will from time to time issue directions concerning use and nature of the various types of account.
+30. Budget Holders are required to make themselves aware of, and abide by, any budgetary constraints imposed on particular accounts by the College, OfS, research sponsors or other agencies.
+The Director of Finance will from time to time issue directions concerning use and nature of the various types of account.

 36. No Member of the College is empowered to open or operate bank accounts or establish investment funds for sums belonging to the College and/or which bear the name of the College or any department, section or campus of the College, other than in accordance with the foregoing paragraphs.

-37. Subject to the restrictions which may be contained in any trust deed or other document, the College is empowered to raise money by borrowing or by selling, converting, calling in, mortgaging or otherwise charging all or any part of the property of the College.
+37. The College is empowered to raise money by borrowing or by selling, converting, calling in, mortgaging or otherwise charging all or any part of the property of the College, subject to the restrictions which may be contained in any trust deed or other document

 38. Arrangement for exercising borrowing powers on behalf of the College shall be made only by the Chief Financial Officer.
-Subsidiary Companies are not permitted to borrow (except through group treasury management arrangements), without the approval of the Chief Financial Officer, unless there is a specific legal agreement in place with the College that allows otherwise.
+Subsidiary Companies are not permitted to borrow (except through group treasury management arrangements), without the approval of the Chief Financial Officer.

 39. Council’s approval must be obtained prior to establishing any new borrowing facility which exceeds the limit on delegation set out in Ordinance A4.

-40. The power to give guarantees and indemnities in the College's name shall be exercisable only by the President or the Chairman of the Endowment Board, or those to whom they have delegated responsibility in accordance with Paragraph 18 above.
+40. The power to give guarantees and indemnities in the College’s name shall be exercisable only by the President, or by the Chairman of the Endowment Board with respect to Endowment assets, or those to whom they have delegated responsibility in accordance with Paragraph 18 above.

-46. The College's Policy on Gifts and Hospitality sets out the standards of behaviour the College expects from its employees, members of the Court and Council and members of College Advisory Boards when they are offered gifts and hospitality by external organisations or have personal, financial or other beneficial interests in any transaction between the College and a third party.
-Under this Policy, it is expressly prohibited for a member of staff to accept any gift or benefit from an organisation that is actively involved in a tender process at the College.
-This prohibition commences at the point that an invitation to tender is published and extends to a period 3 months after a contract has been awarded.
-Any offers of gifts or benefits during this period must be refused.
+44. The College’s Policy on Gifts and Hospitality sets out the standards of behaviour the College expects from its employees, members of the Court and Council and members of College Advisory Boards when they are offered gifts and hospitality by external organisations or have personal, financial or other beneficial interests in any transaction between the College and a third party.

-49. The College's capital investment plan is approved by the Council within the context of the Strategic Plan (see paragraphs 19 and 20 of this Ordinance).
-The President is responsible for presenting the capital investment plan to Council on an annual basis, and for providing interim updates whenever necessary.
+47. The College’s capital investment plan is approved by the Council within the context of the Strategic Plan and annual budget (see paragraphs 22 and 23 of this Ordinance).
+The Chief Financial Officer is responsible for presenting the capital investment plan to Council on an annual basis, and for providing interim updates whenever necessary.

-50. The Chief Financial Officer is responsible for ensuring that procedures are in place for the authorisation of all Capital Expenditure throughout the College, whose directors will make their own arrangements
+48. The Chief Financial Officer is responsible for ensuring that procedures are in place for the authorisation of all capital expenditure throughout the College.

 The Endowment’s Non-Core Assets

-51. Subject to Paragraph 52 below and to any conditions imposed by the Council in relation to the Strategic Assets as defined in Ordinance F2, final approval for those projects dealing exclusively with Non-Core Assets held within the Endowment as defined in Ordinance F2 shall be delegated to the Endowment Board.
+49. Subject to Paragraph 49 below final approval for those projects dealing exclusively with Non-Core Assets held within the Endowment as defined in Ordinance F2 shall be delegated to the Endowment Board.

 All Other Project Approvals

-56. For those projects with a total cost in excess of £10M which have been included in the Capital Investment Plan and which have been formally approved by the Council, the President, as advised by the College Cabinet, shall have delegated authority to approve subsequent variations to the total cost of the project, provided that the variation does not exceed 10% of the total project cost (regardless of whether this variation is the result of a single increase or of the aggregation of two or more smaller increases).
-This delegation of approval only applies to project changes and does not apply to variations between a project's initial cost estimates and the receipt of firm tenders.
+54. For those projects with a total cost in excess of £10M which have been formally approved by the Council or by the Finance Committee as appropriate, the Resource Allocation Board shall have delegated authority to approve subsequent variations to the total cost of the project, provided that the variation does not exceed 10% of the total project cost (regardless of whether this variation is the result of a single increase or of the aggregation of two or more smaller increases).

-59. The Endowment Board is responsible to the Council for the management of the College's investment assets that have been formally transferred to it in accordance with Ordinance F2.
-In the case of any investment asset which is not vested in the College Endowment the President is responsible to the Council for its management.
+58. The Endowment Board is responsible to the Council for the management of the College’s investment assets that have been formally transferred to it in accordance with Ordinance F2, in line with the College’s Investment Strategy as approved by the Council.
+In the case of any investment asset which is not vested in the Endowment Board the Chief Financial Officer is responsible to the Council for its management.

-62. Each Subsidiary Company shall adopt its own internal Financial Regulations, approved by the President, with the advice of the Chief Financial Officer, covering similar matters to those set out in the University's Financial Regulations.
-All Subsidiary Company accounts are consolidated into the College's published accounts and Subsidiary Companies are required to maintain their financial records in accordance with the College's accounting policies.
+61. All Subsidiary Company accounts are consolidated into the College’s published accounts and Subsidiary Companies are required to maintain their financial records in accordance with the College’s Financial Regulations and accounting policies.

 a. directors to the board of a company; and/or